Ajmal Shahzad

 Ajmal Shahzad (born 27 July 1985) is an English cricket coach and retired cricketer.
+He was a member of the England team that won the 2010 ICC World Twenty20.

 As a right-arm fast bowler, he played first class cricket for five counties Yorkshire, Lancashire, Nottinghamshire, Sussex and Leicestershire between 2004 and 2017.

 Shahzad made his international debut for England in a Twenty20 International in February 2010.
 He went on to play 3 Twenty20 internationals, 11 One Day Internationals and one Test match (against Bangladesh in 2010) for his country.

-Following his playing career, Shahzad initially became an assistant coach at Marylebone Cricket Club's youth team..
-He succeeded Steve Kirby as the club's Head Coach in February 2019.

 Family and education

 Ajmal Shahzad grew up in Bradford, where he attended Bradford Grammar School and Woodhouse Grove School; he lived close to fellow cricketer Adil Rashid.
 Shahzad studied four months of pharmacy at Bradford University before transferring to Leeds Metropolitan University to study sports science to enhance his cricket career.

 Domestic career

 In 2004, he became the first Yorkshire-born player of Asian extraction to play for Yorkshire.

 In 2009, Shahzad took 40 wickets and scored 445 runs in the lower middle order.
 His performances gained him a call up to the England performance squad on a tour of South Africa.

 In the 2011 County Championship he managed 25 wickets at a bowling average of 41.00.
 In September, Shahzad was reprimanded for scuffing the pitch during the penultimate Championship match against Warwickshire and fined £750.
 Shahzad regretted the incident, explaining "It's not the way I want to play my game.
 I don't want to be seen as a cheat, or a pitch-damager. ...
 It's one mistake I've made in an eight- or nine-year career so far.
 It's out of the blue for me, and I definitely would never do anything like it again.
 It was just a random, stupid act."

-In April 2012 Yorkshire's new bowling coach, Jason Gillespie, praised Shahzad's efforts, saying "Ajmal has got himself in as good a condition as he's ever been in his first-class career.
+In April 2012 Yorkshire's new head coach, Jason Gillespie, praised Shahzad's efforts, saying "Ajmal has got himself in as good a condition as he's ever been in his first-class career.
 He's worked incredibly hard, and I think he's a fantastic bowler, a very exciting bowler."
 However, on 1 May 2012, it was announced that Shahzad was to leave Yorkshire and a week later he joined Lancashire on loan for the rest of the season.

 On 10 October 2012, having been told he was free to leave Yorkshire, Shahzad signed a three-year contract to join Nottinghamshire.

 On 7 November 2014, he was released a year early from his Nottinghamshire contract and signed a three-year contract with Sussex.

 On 10 July 2017, Shahzad departed Sussex after his contract was terminated by mutual agreement.